AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 #### Verifying public data snaps.

 The public data snaps array is provided through private inputs, serving as hints for read requests to prove that the value in the tree aligns with the read operation.
 For update requests, it serves to prove that the old value specified in the update request was accurate.
-The maximum length of a public data snaps array is the maximum length of the read requests array plus the maximum length of the update requests array.
+The length of a public data snaps array is the length of the read requests array plus the length of the update requests array.

 A public data snap contains: